Norah Jones: 2004–2009: Feels like Home, Not Too Late and The Fall

 Feels like Home (2004) debuted at the top of the charts in at least 16 countries, including Germany, New Zealand, and the United Kingdom.
 At the 47th Grammy Awards in 2005, the album was nominated for three Grammys, winning one, Best Female Pop Vocal Performance for "Sunrise".
 For "Here We Go Again", a duet with Ray Charles, she won Record of the Year and Best Pop Collaboration with Vocals.
 Time magazine named Jones one of the most influential people of 2004.
+In January 2005, she performed at a benefit concert for the victims of the 2004 Indian Ocean earthquake and tsunami.

 Jones released her third album, Not Too Late, on January 30, 2007.
 The album was the first for which she wrote or co-wrote every song.
 She has said some of these songs are much darker than those on her previous albums.
 Not Too Late was mostly recorded at Jones's home studio.
 It is her first album without producer Arif Mardin, who died in the summer of 2006.
 Jones described the sessions as "fun, relaxed and easy" and without a deadline; Blue Note executives reportedly did not know she was recording an album.
 The song "My Dear Country" is political commentary; she wrote it before the United States Presidential election day in 2004.
 Not Too Late reached the No. 1 position in twenty countries.
 Not Too Late had the third-best first week of sales in 2007, behind Avril Lavigne's The Best Damn Thing and Linkin Park's Minutes to Midnight.
 It reached No. 1 in the U.S., selling 405,000 copies.
 EMI announced that Not Too Late reached gold, platinum or multi-platinum in 21 countries as of February 2007.
 The album has sold 4 million copies worldwide.
-That same year she sang "American Anthem" for the Ken Burns documentary The War.
+That same year, she sang "American Anthem" for the Ken Burns documentary The War.